ogdans3/varsel/README.md

 [Demo of Varsel](http://varsel.freelunch.no)

+###Footprint
+2,2K varsel.min.css

+4,0K varsel.min.js

 ###Varsel in action
 ![](https://github.com/ogdans3/varsel/blob/master/videos/demo.gif)

 ###Usage
+Download the varsel.min.js and varsel.min.css from the dist folder or from [here](https://varsel.freelunch.no/download).

 `varsel(title, text, type, timeout, onDismiss)`

 This is the normal varsel function.
 You can choose to give varsel an object instead: